-The terms of reference for this review did not require the Commission to report specifically on the appropriateness of regulating accident towing and storage fees in the Geelong area.
+The terms of reference for this review did not require the Commission to report specifically on the appropriateness of regulating accident towing and storage fees in the Geelong area or other areas.
 That said, there appears to be sufficient stakeholder interest to support a more detailed review of this issue.